majidzahedi/ecommerce/readme.md

 ## Key Features

 - Admin page with CRUD operation on Products
-- User authentication based on Auth0
+- User authentication based on jwt
 - Commenting and Rating system on each product
 - Realtime subscription